 A good night’s sleep is important whether you’re home or away, so avoid surprises and ensure that your accommodation is accessible for your specific needs.
 The rule of thumb is that hotels are likely to be more accessible than hostels.
 They come with a higher price tag, but it’s money well spent, as they are used to catering to specific and special needs.

-Hotel search sites, the best one being momondo, come with pre-selectable filters, such as “disabled access” or “elevator”, which can help you whittle down to a few realistic options that would be suitable for your needs.
+momondo is one of the few travel-metasearch websites that has pre-selectable filters, such as “increased accessibility” or “lift”, on its hotel search which can help you whittle down to a few realistic options that would be suitable for your needs.
 With this information at hand, you can contact the place directly to make sure it is the right place for you.

 Whether you’re disabled or not, discussing expectations of your forthcoming trip is essential.
 Have the conversation, talk to your travel companion(s) about what you want to do and what you can do.
 It might be a little awkward to begin with, but it will save you both headaches and possible embarrassment further down the line.